-Furthermore, the study must take into account the various major projects in the Greater Montreal metropolitan Area, including the construction of the new Champlain Bridge Corridor, Nuns' Island Pointe Nord development project, the Bonaventure Expressway rehabilitation Project, the Turcot Interchange rehabilitation Project and the various other projects carried out by JCCBI, the City of Montreal and the MTMDET.
+The study takes into account the various major projects in the Greater Montreal metropolitan Area, including the construction of the new Champlain Bridge Corridor, Nuns' Island Pointe Nord development project, the Bonaventure Expressway rehabilitation Project, the Turcot Interchange rehabilitation Project and the various other projects carried out by JCCBI, the City of Montreal and the MTMDET.

-The study shall examine different deconstruction methods and options for each of the four following fields:
+The study examines different deconstruction methods and options for each of the four following fields:

-- + Deconstruction work;
+- Deconstruction work;

 - Materials transportation;

-- + Materials recovery;
+- Materials recovery;

 - Asset enhancement.